 I don't see anything particularly concerning about this business model.
 It's just an updated arcade that serves food.
-As long as you obtain all proper business permits including health permits, and establish appropriate privacy and internet security safeguards, there shouldn't be anything uniquely...Read more »
+As long as you obtain all proper business permits including health permits, and establish appropriate privacy and internet security safeguards, there shouldn't be...Read more »

-If your question is whether it is legal for a donor non-profit organization to donate any potential "profits" (funds received to be used for the organization's primary service objectives) to donee non-profit organizations, instead of the donor non-profit organization performing activities for their...Read more »
+If your question is whether it is legal for a donor non-profit organization to donate any potential "profits" (funds received to be used for the organization's primary service objectives) to donee non-profit organizations, instead of the donor non-profit organization performing...Read more »

 What's true is that you do require a registered agent.
 The registered agent can be just about anyone as long as they are designated by you to receive legal paperwork on your company's behalf.
-Many entity startup businesses (such as LegalZoom and a ton of "Create a S-Corp in 5 Minutes!" companies)...Read more »
+Many entity startup businesses (such as LegalZoom and a ton of "Create a S-Corp in 5...Read more »

 About the only way to do that is to have a lawyer write up a Post-Nuptial Agreement for you that you and your wife both endorse.
 It is a lot like a Pre-Nupt, but after the marriage.
 If you were to use separate money, and keep it all separate, including the work, that might also work for your...Read more »

 I am a Canadian citizen married to a US citizen, but in the process of getting divorced now.
 I started my own business and I don't want to have to wrap it up and go back to Canada.
 Does my green card allow me to continue living in the US and continue my business?